 - When you see mold, spray it with the lemon disinfectant and wipe with a sponge.

 - Clean all the way around the seal to completely eliminate mold.

-- Before replacing the seal, spray one more time with the solution and wipe clean with a dry cloth.
+- Before replacing the seal, spray the seal one more time with the solution and wipe clean with a dry cloth.

-Visit this article: How to Use Lemon and Other Natural Cleaning Products
+Check out this article too: How to Use Lemon and Other Natural Cleaning Products

 4. Cleaning the soap and fabric softener dispensers